Restless Multi-Armed Bandits under Exogenous Global Markov Process: Conclusion

 \section{Conclusion}

 We developed a novel Learning under Exogenous Markov Process (LEMP) algorithm for an extended version of the RMAB problem, where an exogenous Markov global process governs the distribution of the arms.
-Inspired by recent developments of sequencing methods of exploration and exploitation epochs, LEMP estimates the hardness parameter of the problem which controls the size of exploration epochs.
-During the exploitation epochs, LEMP switches arms dynamically according to the global process evolution.
-Simulation results support the theoretical analysis, and shows superior performances of LEMP against competitive strategies.
+Inspired by recent developments of sequencing methods of exploration and exploitation phases, LEMP estimates the hardness parameter of the problem which controls the size of exploration phases.
+During the exploitation phases, LEMP switches arms dynamically according to the global process evolution.
+Simulation results support the theoretical analysis, and show superior performances of the proposed LEMP algorithm against competitive strategies.
+The model and analytical results presented in this paper lead to interesting future research directions.
+One direction would consider the case where the global process is not directly observed (e.g., when the reward is a probabilistic function of the unobserved finite-state Markov process), by incorporating methods from hidden Markov model literature \cite{krishnamurthy2009partially}.
+Another open problem is to derive a lower bound for the regret in our model, to understand the optimality properties of the LEMP algorithm.
+We leave this for future work.